 Use Instagram hashtag #syriansupperclub to be featured on this page.Follow The Hands Up Foundation

 If you’d like to hold a Syrian Supper or other fundraising bonanza under the banner of the Syrian Supper Club, please get in touch, we'd love to hear from you!
 Then we can chat about what you might need from us and what we'll need from you.
+In the meantime, check out the resources we have, with everything from sample menus to recipes and a full toolkit to get you going.

 “Portrait of a war artist in Hackney - East End-based George Butler’s drawings have recorded the agony of Syria’s civil war.
 Now he aims to raise funds for its victims…”Evening Standard – April 2013